- Apply for a STEP subsidy to hire a student

 - November 5, 2021: Deadline for you to apply for STEP funding.

-- Early December 2021: We will email you to let you know if your application was approved.
+- Early December 2021: We'll email you to let you know if your application was approved.

-- Mid-December 2021: We will publish STEP jobs on our website.
+- Mid-December 2021: We'll publish STEP jobs on our website.

 - February 4, 2022: Deadline for students to apply.

-- Late February 2022: We will send student applications and resumes to you.
+- Late February 2022: We'll send a hiring package to you, complete with instructions, forms, student applications and resumes.

 - March 2022: You shortlist and interview applicants.